 There are no impacts anticipated for the existing obtain service API authorization request (or response) sent over CAPIF 1/1e.

 This solution impacts the CAPIF-8 interface with new APIs.

 NOTE: Security related API(s) will be addressed by SA3.

-Editor’s note: Potential impacts to the reference points between the CCF and API provider domain functions, and their associated APIs, are FFS with regards to providing the bulk resource owner consent information configuration to the CCF.